-I had two main goals when I started yoga at 43: doing the splits and learning to headstand (and handstand).
+I had two primary goals when I started yoga at 43: doing the splits and learning to headstand (and handstand).
 Today, I share the best tips to help you learn to headstand as an adult.
 Many talented yogis seem to have been doing yoga their whole lives.
-My advantage here is that I remember clearly what was hardest and what helped the most when I learned to headstand.
+My advantage here is that I remember clearly what was most challenging and what helped when I learned to headstand.
 It is so fresh in my memory!
 Give my tips a try, and let me know what you think!

 Why Learn to Headstand?

-Because it’s cool, obviously!
+Because it’s cool!
 No, seriously, there are many other reasons to headstand.
 An incontestable benefit I have gained from learning to headstand is overcoming fear.
 Most of us, particularly after 40, will feel some degree of fear of going upside down.
 Overcoming this fear and pushing your limits will teach you that you are capable of even more than you expected.
-If you look online, you will discover many other benefits of doing the headstand.
+Looking online, you will discover many other benefits of doing the headstand.

 Honestly, I don’t know how scientific these claims are, but here we go:

 - alleviates symptoms of menopause